 Where can I find an approved driver's education course?

 Who conducts the 6 hours of night training?

 What if my child is seventeen years old do the same rules apply?

 Am I able to get an insurance reduction when my child completes a state approved Driver's Education course?

 Only a Certificate of Completion from a State Licensed School providing 30 hours of classroom instruction and 6 hours behind the wheel instruction would be eligible for a reduction in insurance premiums.

 What is the cost of a driver's education course?

 Costs are determined by the schools.

 What if my child just moved in to the state of Georgia?

-Any 16 year old must have taken and approved Drivers Education Course to be issued a license in Georgia.
+Any 16 and 17-year-olds must have taken an approved Drivers Education Course to be issued a license in Georgia.
 If you have taken a course out of state please contact DDS.